 Always ask your doctor

-Some doctors don’t even know whether certain medical devices are cleared or approved because they assume the FDA has already given those devices the green light.
+Some doctors don’t even know whether certain medical devices are cleared versus approved because they assume the FDA has already given those devices the green light.
 If you’ve been recommended for one, remember to ask your doctor about the risks and whether it’s been cleared or approved.

 This can be confusing for consumers, so we’re ready to help provide guidance and expertise in this area.
 If you or a loved one have been injured by a defective medical device, contact the Tennessee personal injury lawyers at Gilreath & Associates today to schedule your free consultation.